drogalis/SPSC-Queue/README.md

   Constructs type in place, and writes over the reader if the queue is full.

-  **Note: Writes over entire queue, use with caution.**
+  **Note: If writer surpasses reader, the entire queue will be erased.
+Use with caution.**

 - `bool try_emplace(Args&&... args) noexcept(SPSC_NoThrow_Type<T, Args...>);`

-  Constructs type in place, and fails to write if the queue is full.
+  Returns bool, and constructs type in place.
+Fails to write if the queue is full.

 - `void push(const T& val) noexcept(SPSC_NoThrow_Type<T>);`